poojarai2356/Movies-recommender-Project/README.md

 This project is done in 4 stages.
 1. In first stage we collect data set here we use TMDB 5000 MOVIES dataset and then we perform data preprocessing.
-2. In 2nd we build a model using ml.
+2. In 2nd stage we build a model using ml.
 3. In 3rd stage we build a website
 4. In the last stages we deploy this site with heroku deployment.